 “I have been your loyal customer for X years, and I am receiving multiple credit card offers from other companies advertising much lower rates than the rate I am paying with your card.
 I would like to request a lower rate on the card I have with you because I would really prefer to stay with your company rather than accept a lower rate from one of your competitors.
 What can you do to help?”

 In some cases, that simple conversation will help you get a lower rate for your card.
 If you don’t get the results you want, you can always ask to speak to a manager or supervisor.
-Or, simply hang up and try your call again at a later time.
+Or, simply hang up and try to call again at a later time.
 Sometimes, persistence can pay off.

 Lower your rate with a balance transfer card

 Another way to lower your interest rate is to use a balance transfer card that has a more favorable rate.
 If your credit score is high, you can look for a balance transfer card with a 0 percent introductory rate.
-Try to find a card with a long introductory rate like 15 or 18 months.
+Try to find a card with a long introductory rate of 15 or 18 months.
 This will give you a bit longer to pay off your balance before interest rates start to apply.

 - First, most credit cards charge a 3 percent fee for transferring a balance.
 This could significantly cut into the overall amount you save.